How To Look At A House

 McGarry and Madsen's home inspection blog for buyers of

-Efflorescence itstelf is primarily just a cosmetic problem, but it is a symptom of ongoing moisture intrusion behind the porous surface of a masonry wall, which can eventually cause structural damage if allowed to continue.
+Efflorescence is not harmful and is primarily just a cosmetic problem.
+But it is a symptom of ongoing moisture intrusion behind the porous surface of a masonry wall, which can eventually cause structural damage if allowed to continue.
 The powder that forms is salts that are wicked to the surface of the wall and then left behind by the evaporating water.

 Efflorescence can be removed with a diluted acid wash.
 White vinegar can be used, and then rinsed off, for small residential areas.
 There are also proprietary foumulas available.
 The water rinse should be used sparingly to avoid adding more moisture to the wall.